-BE RECOGNIZED AS AN EMPLOYER OF CHOICE® AWARD WINNER IN 2021
+GAIN YOUR COMPETITIVE EDGE IN 2021: BE RECOGNIZED AS AN EMPLOYER OF CHOICE® AWARD WINNER

-Could you use an advantage in competing for top talent?
+With the workforce crisis detailed in this Herman Trend Alert, you could really use a leg up in competing for top talent.
 Winning the Employer of Choice® Award could be your competitive edge in this very tight labor market.
 Celebrate your employee-centered corporate culture!
 This coveted award is well worth the effort, yet is not easy to achieve.
 Download the extensive application at EmployerofChoice.com; or for a Word® version, drop a note to Joyce@EmployerOfChoice.com or call Joyce at 1.336.210.3548.

 Our author Joyce is often quoted in TIME and Industry Week Magazines last year and recently in College Recruiter.
 Sign up for ExpertClick.com.
 You will be found by the news media and in Google search: 1.
 Through your personal search-engine-optimized press room by 39 topics you choose; 2.
 By news releases pushed out 10 ways including Google News; 3.
 Be found in the 2021 printed Yearbook of Experts, Authorities & Spokespersons.
 Until October 31st, get a free 10-Day Pass and send news releases free at http://www.NewsTip.com/Refer/Guest_of_Joyce.